Vagina Monologues to Benefit Family Crisis Shelter

 The critically-acclaimed Vagina Monologues will be performed at 8 p.m., Feb.
 13, on the Wabash College campus.
 Additionally, the celebrated author, Eve Ensler, will attend the performance and is expected to make brief remarks following the student production.

 The play has already sparked considerable interest.
-Earlier this week Jennifer Young Abbott announced the performance is being moved to Ball Theater to accomodate more people.
+Earlier this week Jennifer Young Abbott announced the performance is being moved to Ball Theater to accommodate more people.
 A full house is expected and anyone interested in attending the performance is encouraged to pick up tickets or sign up for the waiting list.

 Ensler's play and her work inspired the V-Day movement, which seeks to stop violence against women.